Adjuvant Pembrolizumab versus Placebo in Resected Stage III Melanoma

 Source: View publication →

-In patients with completely resected, high-risk stage III melanoma, adjuvant therapy with pembrolizumab significantly improves recurrence-free and distant metastasis-free survival compared to placebo.
+In patients with completely resected high-risk stage III melanoma, adjuvant pembrolizumab significantly prolonged recurrence-free survival compared to placebo with a manageable safety profile.

 Key Findings